A Topic Coverage Approach to Evaluation of Topic Models: Measures of Topic Coverage

 \subsection{Coverage Based on Supervised Topic Matching}

-The supervised topic coverage measure mimics the procedure in which a human annotator asseses weather there exists a model topic matching a reference topic.
+The supervised topic coverage measure mimics the procedure in which a human annotator assesses weather there exists a model topic that matches a reference topic.
 Model coverage can be calculated from this matching information as a proportion of reference topics matched by at least one model topic.

 Although this procedure would result in coverage scores based on human knowledge, it is time-consuming and impractical, especially for large sets of topic model instances.
 We solve this problem by constructing a supervised model that approximates human intuition of topic matching.
 Once such a model is available, it can be used for automatic calculation of coverage of arbitrarily many topic models.

 We base our solution on a dataset of topic pairs labeled with matching scores of human annotators.
-Maching of two topics is defined as the equality of concepts obtainted by the topics' interpretation.
-The topic matching problem is cast as a problem of binary classification and several standard classification models are constructed and evaluated.
-The resulting best performing model is used in the subsequent experiments for coverage score calculation.
+Maching of two topics is defined as the equality of concepts obtained by the topics' interpretation.
+The topic matching problem is cast as a problem of binary classification of topic pairs into \emph{matching} and \emph{not-matching} classes.
+Several standard classification models are constructed and evaluated, and the best performing model is used in the subsequent experiments for coverage score calculation.
 The process of data annotation and model building is performed for both the news and the biological dataset.

+In order to calculate the supervised coverage of a set of $R$ reference topics by a topic model with $T$ topics, every reference topic has to be matched, in the worst case, with every model topic.
+The matching operation consists of feature construction and of the computation of the classifier's output.
+Our features consist of distances between topic-word and topic-document vectors, which can be calculated in time proportional to either the vocabulary size $V$ or to the number of documents $D$.
+The application of the classification model to the features requires constant time.
+Therefore the asymptotic complexity of calculating supervised coverage is $\mathcal{O}(R T (V+D))$.